Gruntrexpewrus/FinalProjectSMDS2/README.md

 1)python scripts to create the dataset from the Riot API.

-2)R codes to perform bayesian analysis assuming Continuos or Discrete Likelihood
+2)R codes to perform bayesian analysis assuming Continuos or Discrete Likelihood (also html format)

 3)Presentation in pdf

-4)Final Homework
+4)Final Homework solution (also html format)